Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1-11, and 17-20 is/are rejected under 35 U.S.C.
+Claim(s) 1-11, and 17-21 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Chavali et al. (WO 2019113468 A1, hereinafter “Chavali”), in view of Bhagat et al. (US 20220383428 A1, hereinafter “Bhagat”).

-the model trained using historic hybrid field performance data and parental line genomic data; ([0016] Progeny are generally organisms which descend from one or more parent organisms of the same species.
+the machine learning model trained using historic hybrid field performance data and parental line genomic data; ([0016] Progeny are generally organisms which descend from one or more parent organisms of the same species.
 Progeny may refer to, for example, a universe of all possible progenies from a particular breeding program, a subset of all possible progenies, or offspring from a plant which exhibits one or more different phenotypes, etc. Progenies may further include all offspring from a line and/or a cross in a given generation, certain offspring from a cross, or individual plants, etc.; [0017] As used herein, the term “origin” refers to the parent(s) of progeny, and is therefore interpreted as either singular or plural, as applicable.
 The phenotypic data, trait distribution, ancestry, genetic sequence, commercial success, and additional information of the origin are generally known and may be stored in memory described herein.
 Hereditary genetics indicate the traits of the parent(s) to be passed to the progeny.
-And, mutations, genetic recombination, and/or directed genetic modification may alter the genotype and resulting phenotype of the progeny vis-a-vis the origin.; [0019] genotypic data may be used, in connection or in combination with the phenotypic data described herein (or otherwise) (e.g., to further supplement the phenotypic data and/or to further inform the models, algorithms, and/or predictions herein, etc.), in one or more exemplary implementations, to aid in the selection of groups of progenies and/or identification of sets of progenies consistent with the description herein.);
+And, mutations, genetic recombination, and/or directed genetic modification may alter the genotype and resulting phenotype of the progeny vis-a-vis the origin.; [0019] genotypic data may be used, in connection or in combination with the phenotypic data described herein (or otherwise) (e.g., to further supplement the phenotypic data and/or to further inform the models, algorithms, and/or predictions herein, etc.), in one or more exemplary implementations, to aid in the selection of groups of progenies and/or identification of sets of progenies consistent with the description herein.; [0031] In this exemplary embodiment, the selection engine 110 is configured to generate a prediction model, based on the historical data, in whole or in part, included in the data structure 112 and/or provided via one or more user inputs, decisions, and/or iterations, where the prediction model indicates a probability of an origin, progeny, etc., for example, being “advanced” (e.g., to the validation phase 108, etc.) as defined in the past based on a set of data, such as, for example, phenotypic data.
+The selection engine 110 may employ any suitable technique and/or algorithm to generate the prediction model (also referred to as a prediction algorithm).
+The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See “Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data (e.g., yield, height, and standability for maize, etc.)).);

-identifying pairs of the multiple inbred lines as combinations for potential hybrids; ([0021] As shown in FIG. 1, the system 100 generally includes a breeding pipeline 102, which is provided to select a set of progenies from a pool of progenies to be advanced toward commercial product development.
+identifying, by the computing device, pairs of the multiple inbred lines as combinations for producing potential hybrids, based on the RM and/or the region specific to the trained machine learning model; ([0021] As shown in FIG. 1, the system 100 generally includes a breeding pipeline 102, which is provided to select a set of progenies from a pool of progenies to be advanced toward commercial product development.
 The breeding pipeline 102 generally defines a pyramidal progression, whereby it starts with a large number of potential progenies and successively narrows (e.g., reduces) the number of potential progenies to preferred and/or desired progenies.
-While the breeding pipeline 102 is configured to employ the selections provided herein, the breeding pipeline 102 may be configured to employ one or more other techniques which may include a wide range of methods known in the art, often depending on the particular plant and/or organism for which the breeding pipeline 102 is provided.);
+While the breeding pipeline 102 is configured to employ the selections provided herein, the breeding pipeline 102 may be configured to employ one or more other techniques which may include a wide range of methods known in the art, often depending on the particular plant and/or organism for which the breeding pipeline 102 is provided.; [0084] the selection engine 110 may evaluate performance of the method(s) and select, if necessary, the one that provides the best prediction for a given crop and/or a given region, for example.);

-and advancing one or more of the ones of the potential hybrids into the breeding pipeline, based on the calculated probability of advancement for the individual ones of the potential hybrids, ([0031] In this exemplary embodiment, the selection engine 110 is configured to generate a prediction model, based on the historical data, in whole or in part, included in the data structure 112 and/or provided via one or more user inputs, decisions, and/or iterations, where the prediction model indicates a probability of an origin, progeny, etc., for example, being “advanced” (e.g., to the validation phase 108, etc.) as defined in the past based on a set of data, such as, for example, phenotypic data.
+calculating, by the computing device executing the trained machine learning model based at least on the BLUPs generated for the one or more specific traits of the multiple inbred lines, a probability of advancement for individual ones of the potential hybrids produced from the multiple inbred lines including the specific traits in the breeding pipeline; ([0031] In this exemplary embodiment, the selection engine 110 is configured to generate a prediction model, based on the historical data, in whole or in part, included in the data structure 112 and/or provided via one or more user inputs, decisions, and/or iterations, where the prediction model indicates a probability of an origin, progeny, etc., for example, being “advanced” (e.g., to the validation phase 108, etc.) as defined in the past based on a set of data, such as, for example, phenotypic data.
 The selection engine 110 may employ any suitable technique and/or algorithm to generate the prediction model (also referred to as a prediction algorithm).
-The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See “Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data ( e.g ., yield, height, and standability for maize, etc.)).);
+The techniques may include, without limitation, random forest, support vector machine, logistic regression, tree based algorithms, naive Bayes, linear/logistic regression, deep learning, nearest neighbor methods, Gaussian process regression, and/or various forms of recommendation systems techniques, methods and/or algorithms ( See “Machine learning: a probabilistic perspective” by Kevin P. Murphy (MIT press, 2012), which is incorporated herein by reference in its entirety, to provide a manner of determining a probability of advance for a given set of data (e.g., yield, height, and standability for maize, etc.)).; [0034] That said, it should be appreciated that the selection engine 110 may be configured to determine the prediction score based on ranking phenotypic data and/or on derived phenotypic data (e.g., best linear unbiased prediction (BLUP), etc.) associated with the progenies included in the data structure 112.);

-wherein advancing one or more of the ones of the potential hybrids includes crossing the pair(s) of the multiple inbred lines of the one or more of the ones of the potential hybrids. ([0025] In the progeny start phase 104, a pool of potential progenies is provided from one or more sets of origins.
+wherein advancing the one or more of the ones of the potential hybrids includes crossing the pair(s) of the multiple inbred lines of the one or more of the ones of the potential hybrids produce the potential hybrids. ([0025] In the progeny start phase 104, a pool of potential progenies is provided from one or more sets of origins.
 The origins may be selected by a breeder, for example, or otherwise, depending on the particular type of plant, etc. The origins may also be selected, for example, based on origin selection systems and/or based (at least in part) on the methods and systems disclosed in U.S. Pat.
 App.
 15/618,023, titled “Methods for Identifying Crosses for use in Plant Breeding,” the entire disclosure of which is incorporated herein by reference.
 Once the origins are selected, the pool of progenies is created from multiple crosses of the origins.
 The pool of progenies is then directed to the cultivation and testing phase 106, in which the progenies are planted or otherwise introduced into one or more growing spaces, such as, for example, greenhouses, shade houses, nurseries, breeding plots, fields (or test fields), etc. As needed, in some applications of the breeding pipeline 102, the pool of progenies may be combined with one or more tester plants, to yield a plant product suitable for introduction into the cultivation and testing phase 106.).

-…the segment defined by a relative maturity (RM)…
+the segment defined by a relative maturity (RM)

 Bhagat teaches: